What Constitutes Sexual Abuse and Assault?

 Contact Grewal Law PLLC for a Confidential Consultation

-Our firm has helped many victims of sexual abuse and assault.
-We understand how difficult it can be to share your story and the immense bravery it takes to speak out against an attacker or perpetrator of sexual abuse/assault.
+We understand how difficult it can be to share your story and the immense bravery it takes to speak out against an attacker or perpetrator of sexual abuse.
 Our Michigan sexual abuse and assault injury lawyers can help you navigate the legal process of filing a civil claim against the liable party.
 Depending on the circumstances involved in your case, the liable party may include the attacker, your university or college, a youth sports organization, religious institution, or another entity.

 Need Immediate Assistance and Crisis Counseling?